zhehaowang/zhehao.me/book-notes/story-of-human-language/readme.md

 Similarly, those we consider different languages today sometimes sit better as variants of the same bundle: Scandinavian languages Swedish, Danish and Norwegian being quite similar to each other.
 Erdu and Hindi being quite similar (grammar, and sometimes vocabulary) but backed by different writing systems (Erdu uses an Arabic-like writing, Hindi uses Devanagari writing system) and considered different due to historical enmity.
 Moldovan vs Romanian is similar, when Moldova was an SSR of the Soviet Union, it's tasked to come up with a Moldovan language backed by Cyrillic alphabets as opposed to Romania's Latin alphabets, but the underlying are very similar.

-On the other hand, different dialects of Chinese are often as different as French / Spanish is.
+On the other hand, different (seven) dialects of Chinese are often as different as French / Spanish is.
 (Or Arabic spoken in Morocco vs in Syria)
 In the Chinese and the Arabic case the writing system is the same, but pronunciation can be vastly different, and sometimes even grammar.
 They are considered dialects more often due to geopolitical / nationalism reasons, than anything intrinsic to the language itself.